Array (ARRY)

 Before investing in or passing on Array, we urge you to understand the company’s business quality (or lack thereof), valuation, and the latest quarterly results - in that order.

-Array doesn’t pass our quality test.
-Although its revenue growth was decent over the last five years, it’s expected to deteriorate over the next 12 months and its diminishing returns show management's prior bets haven't worked out.
-And while the company’s growth in unit sales was surging, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+Array isn’t a terrible business, but it isn’t one of our picks.
+Although its revenue growth was decent over the last five years and is expected to accelerate over the next 12 months, its diminishing returns show management's prior bets haven't worked out.
+And while the company’s rising cash profitability gives it more optionality, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-Array’s P/E ratio based on the next 12 months is 10.4x.
-This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
-There are better stocks to buy right now.
+Array’s P/E ratio based on the next 12 months is 12.5x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're fairly confident there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.